Community Scientist Program

 Program Objectives

-• Strengthen the network of cancer research advocates
+• Strengthen the network of cancer research supporters

-• Increase multi-directional communication between cancer advocates with cancer survivors, community members, academic scientists and policy makers
+• Increase multi-directional communication between cancer supporters with cancer survivors, community members, academic scientists and policy makers

 Learning Objectives

-• Discuss three ways that research advocacy is important to improving cancer health equity.
+• Discuss three ways that research supporters are important to improving cancer research.

 • Illustrate two examples of ethical cancer research activities based on webinars/engagement.